DeFiGeek-Community/yamawake-docs/english/yamawake/mian-ze-tiao-xiang.md

 ---
-description: tldr: All use is at the own risk.
+description: tldr; All use is at the own risk.
 No one can compensate the losses.
 ---

 # Disclaimers

-1. &#x20;Yamawake (hereinafter referred to as the Dapp) was built by a collection of volunteers, mainly an anonymous development team.
+1. Yamawake (hereinafter referred to as the Dapp) was built by a collection of volunteers, mainly an anonymous development team.
 There is no control responsibility or guarantee on the part of any specific person, organisation or any other entity by any definition.

 2. All consequences of the use of the Dapp and related protocols etc. are the sole responsibility of the user.